“In an increasing complex global supply chain,

 Manufacturers, exporters, central and local government officials, planners, energy analysts, customs brokers, senior executives, engineers, consultants, contractors and service companies all need analysis and interpretation of transport infrastructure trends.

-NZ Transport Intelligence Business Week is written and edited by The Main Report and Trans Tasman Editors.
+NZ Transport Intelligence Business Alert is written and edited by The Main Report and Trans Tasman Editors.

 The 4-page NewsWeekly focuses very specifically on the situations confronting you every day.
 Advertising is not accepted.
 Editors have no allegiance to any political party or other outside lobby groups.
 Their duty is solely to you.

-If you subscribe today, we’ll start your subscription (46 issues a year) at the special rate of $239.
+If you join today, we’ll start your membership (46 issues a year) at the special rate of $239.
 That’s a $58 saving off the regular price of $365.

 Editor in Chief